GoobyCorp/MLSSE/README.md

                         The input save file
   -o OUT_FILE, --out-file OUT_FILE
-                        The output save file --mario-level MARIO_LEVEL
+                        The output save file
+  --level LEVEL         The level you want Mario and Luigi to have --mario-level MARIO_LEVEL
                         The level you want Mario to have --luigi-level LUIGI_LEVEL